xsynaptic/system-font-stacks/readme.md

 # SYSTEM FONT STACKS

-This micro-library provides an opinionated selection of pre-defined web-safe and system font stacks.
-It is the rough and ready companion to [Sass Font Stacker](https://github.com/xsynaptic/sass-font-stacker) for consumption by Node ecosystem build tools and applications.
+This JS/JSON micro-library provides an opinionated selection of pre-defined web-safe and system font stacks for consumption by Node ecosystem build tools and applications.
 Just `npm install --save-dev system-font-stacks` and `import stacks from 'system-font-stacks'` and you're ready to go, nothing more to it.
 Each stack is an array of font names, use them however you wish.

-The font stacks themselves are the product of years of research, experience, guesswork, and idle whim.
+The font stacks themselves are the product of years of idle research, some hands-on experience, and a lot of guesswork.
 I don't pretend to be an expert in these matters but then again, who is?
 Most of the articles written about web-safe font stacks are years old and usage data is lousy and poorly-sourced for the most part.
 I have at least gone to the trouble of sprinkling most font stacks with a few free and open source alternatives so as to not ignore Linux users the way some designers do.

-Sane pull requests are welcome!
+Sane, informed, and documented pull requests are welcome!

 ## Links

+* [Sass Font Stacker](https://github.com/xsynaptic/sass-font-stacker), the original project that spawned this one.
 * [Font Family Reunion](http://fontfamily.io/): compatibility tables for default system fonts.
 * [ffffallback](http://ffffallback.com/): a bookmarklet to help choose fallback fonts.
 * [The New System Font Stack](https://bitsofco.de/the-new-system-font-stack/): a little more about where the `system-sans` stack came from in 2016.